 Day 1.
 I reached New York via an overnight flight from San Francisco.
 Went straight from the airport to my hostel at Amsterdam Avenue and 103th Street.
 I have stayed at Hostelling International several times, once in LA, once in San Francisco and now in New York.
 The hostel here is clean and cheap and you get a good mix of people from all over the world.
 It was too early to check in so I left my luggage in the locker and head out to explore New York City.
 Armed with only a Eyewitness travel guidebook, I navigate along the streets and reached my first destination - Central Park.
 It was 930 on a saturday morning and Central park is packed with people.
 Joggers, bikers, strollers.
 Everyone just enjoying the peace and quiet and the greens.
 Its a rather good feeling, walking around the park except that the weather is really hot.
 Hotter than Singapore.

 Beside the museum there is the Rose center for air and space.
 I watched a 20 mins show called "Journey to the Stars" narrated by Whoopi Goldberg in the Hayden Planetarium Space Theater.
 As the theater goes out, you are fully immersed in space filled with stars.
 The 360 degree screen right above you makes you feel you are flying right through space.
 Awesome experience.
-After the show, the center has numerous exhibits for visitors to browse through.
-One of which is the Willamette Meteorite.
-This meteorite crashed onto Earth thousands of years ago and was slowly weathered by rain creating the huge craters as seen in the photograph.

 After an educational tour, I walked along the streets, passing the Lincoln Center for the performing arts.
 I guess its like our Esplanade center.
 Didnt get a chance to go in.